Howard Stark: Original depiction

 Being the son of Howard Stark Sr., he was born in Richford, New York.
 An avid and brilliant inventor from a young age, Howard was a brilliant scientist throughout his life, becoming a power systems engineer.
 Stark and his father worked on various business projects with his skills in engineering, and later founded Stark Industries.
-In 1937, Howard Stark met with Dominic Fortune and Amanda MacLain who told him about how Amanda's sister Andrea was using her connections in the mineral trade to secure rare metals vital to Stark Industries' development and also found out that the company was supplying arnaments to both the British government and Nazi Germany.
+In 1937, Howard Stark met with Dominic Fortune and Amanda MacLain, who told him about how Amanda's sister Andrea was using her connections in the mineral trade to secure rare metals vital to Stark Industries' development and also found out that the company was supplying arnaments to both the British government and Nazi Germany.
 A few days later, Howard found about the rare metal Vibranium that Fortune had found in Wakanda.
-He was later confronted by Dominic about his double-sided arms deals to both the Nazis and British which caused him to then shut down all illicit arms dealing contracts due to the dangerous nature they had.
-Throughout his young adulthood, Stark worked on various government projects dating back to the World War I and World War II era, like the Super Soldier experiment with John Crowe Ransom which came to completion thanks to Steve Rogers and the Arsenal robots hidden in a subbasement in his mansion.
-During the 1950s, Stark was an agent of the secret science organization known as The Brotherhood of Shield (S.H.I.E.L.D), partnered with Nathaniel Richards.
+He was later confronted by Fortune about his double-sided arms deals to both the Nazis and British which caused him to then shut down all illicit arms dealing contracts due to the dangerous nature they had.
+Throughout his young adulthood, Stark worked on various government projects dating back to the World War I and World War II era, like the Super Soldier experiment with John Crowe Ransom which came to completion thanks to Steve Rogers and the Arsenal robots hidden in his mansion's basement.
+During the 1950s, Stark was an agent of the secret science organization known as the Brotherhood of Shield (S.H.I.E.L.D), partnered with Nathaniel Richards.

 Howard Stark married Maria Collins Carbonell and together they had a son named Arno and adopted Anthony "Tony" Stark.
 He constantly pushed Tony to be the best, telling his son that someone must have "iron in their backbone" to be successful.
 Behind his heroic facade, however, he was an alcoholic who had a strained relationship with his son.
 Stark was capable of devotion and respect towards machines, but he appeared to have little to no interest towards his son.
 Due to his power as a businessman, Stark was offered membership to the exclusive Hellfire Club, but he seemed uninterested in anything other than the lavish parties the club threw.
-It is believed Stark was also a member of the V-Battalion.
-He was targeted and captured in 1946 by the Red Skull (Johann Schmidt) due to his work on the Manhattan Project but soon got rescued by the Howling Commandos and is rumored to have met Uatu the Watcher.
-Stark also prevented Obadiah Stane from taking control of Stark Industries at least once.